 - News Feed Eradicator – Keep politics and cats on the sideline while you are doing work.
 Use this tool to eradicate newsfeed from your timeline so that you don’t get engrossed in things not giving you any ROI.

 Use the 2-minute rule in combination with these 4 tools to achieve higher productivity levels.
 Remember, the focus should be on taking action, and not worry about the enormity of the task.
 Once you start getting little things done, big tasks will follow suit due to the momentum you will get yourself into.
 Try it and share the results in the comments section.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.